What You Need to Know About Tumor Testing

 Mutations are most commonly found in non-small cell lung cancer.

-EGFR, ALK and ROS1 are most common in patients with non-small cell lung cancer (NSCLC) adenocarcinoma.
-While other types of lung cancer may occasionally have these mutations, tumor testing is not generally performed for squamous cell or small cell lung cancers.
+EGFR, ALK, ROS1 and BRAF V600E are most common in patients with non-small cell lung cancer (NSCLC) adenocarcinoma.
+While other types of lung cancer may occasionally have these mutations, tumor testing is generally not performed for squamous cell or small cell lung cancers unless the patient was a never smoker.
+If so, then tumor testing should be performed on these cell types.
 Not everyone with lung cancer will have mutations that can be treated with targeted therapies.
 While lung cancer tumor testing is a promising field, it does not guarantee a cure.

 If your doctor doesn't recommend tumor testing for you, you can ask why.
 Tumor testing may not be right for every person.
 If you have questions about whether or not your tumor should be tested, you may want to seek a second opinion.
 It is important to work closely with your doctor to discuss all of your treatment options at every step of your journey.